Rubus chamaemorus

-Rubus chamaemorus is a species of flowering plant in the rose family.
+Rubus chamaemorus is a species of flowering plant in the genus Rubus (which also includes blackberries and raspberries, among others).
+It has numerous common names varying by region, such as cloudberry, Nordic berry, Arctic berry, bakeapple, knotberry, aqpik, and lowbush salmonberry.

-A herbaceous perennial, it produces amber-colored, edible fruit similar to the blackberry.
+A herbaceous perennial, it produces amber-colored fruit similar in structure to the blackberry.
 It is native to cool temperate regions, alpine and Arctic tundra, and boreal forest.

-Its English common names include cloudberry, Nordic berry, bakeapple (in Newfoundland and Labrador), knotberry and knoutberry (in England), aqpik or low-bush salmonberry (in Alaska – not to be confused with salmonberry, Rubus spectabilis), averin or evron (in Scotland), and chicoutai amongst English speakers in Quebec.
+Although not cultivated commercially, the fruit is picked in the wild, and is versatile for use in various confectionery dishes, desserts, and beverages.

 Description

 Unlike most Rubus species, the cloudberry is dioecious, and fruit production by a female plant requires pollination from a male plant.
+The plant germinates from seeds spread by animals that consumed the fruit, then reproduces locally by rhizomes.
+Vegetative growth can be extensive, with rhizomes growing 10 meters (33 feet) or longer.

-The cloudberry grows to 10–25 cm high.
-The leaves alternate between having five and seven soft, handlike lobes on straight, branchless stalks.
+The cloudberry grows 10–25 cm high.
+The short stems are unbranched and have 1-3 leaves.
+The leaves have five to seven handlike (palmate) lobes.
 After pollination, the white (sometimes reddish-tipped) flowers form raspberry-sized aggregate fruits, which are more plentiful in wooded rather than sun-exposed habitats.
 Consisting of between five and 25 drupelets, each fruit is initially pale red, ripening into an amber color in early autumn.
+After pollination the sepals close around the developing fruit, opening again when the fruit is ripe.